-Admissions committees consider prior research experience to be the most important factor in the application review process, followed in order by letters of recommendation from research mentors, transcripts and GPA, other relevant letters of recommendation, if any, honors and/or leadership positions, and GRE scores.
-GRE scores are required as part of the application, but our program admissions committees recognize that they may be a poor predictor of graduate school success.
-Some programs may make use of them, but others do not.
+Admissions committees consider prior research experience to be the most important factor in the application review process, followed in order by letters of recommendation from research mentors, transcripts and GPA, other relevant letters of recommendation, if any, and honors and/or leadership positions.
+GRE scores are not required by any of the Programs in the Graduate Division of Biological and Biomedical Sciences.
 Please refer to each program’s website for additional information regarding the admissions process.

 Members of the admissions committees consider all portions of the application when making their decision.
 We have no set minimums.
 General requirements include: